Ruby Soho (wrestler): Chikara (2013–2016)

 On May 18, 2013, Lovelace made her debut for Chikara, when she and Saturyne entered the 2013 Tag World Grand Prix.
 They were, however, eliminated in their first round match by Arik Cannon and Darin Corbin.
 On December 6, 2014, in the pre-show of the Tomorrow Never Dies iPPV, Lovelace defeated Missile Assault Ant in the finals of a tournament to win the Chikara Young Lions Cup.
 She defended her Young Lions Cup multiple times in 2015, remaining undefeated in the year.

 Also in 2015, Heidi took part in the "Challenge of the Immortals" tournament, which was a season-long double round-robin event.
 She was drafted to Dasher Hatfield's team, christened "Dasher's Dugout", which also included Dasher's fellow Throwbacks teammate "Mr. Touchdown" Mark Angelosetti, and then Chikara Grand Championship holder, Icarus.
 Their team led in points for much of the tournament, before ultimately forfeiting their points due to it being revealed that "Mr. Touchdown" had been cheating late in the tournament, by giving Dasher a secretly "loaded" elbow pad.
 Even so, Dasher and Heidi took part in the season-closing "Tourneo Cibernetico" 16-man match together.

 On Saturday, March 19, 2016, she received a title shot at the Chikara Grand Championship against fellow female wrestler Princess Kimber Lee in Gibsonville, North Carolina at the Mid-Atlantic Sportatorium.
 Kimber retained after escaping the Chikara Special submission and then locking on a bow and arrow style submission that contorted Heidi to the point she had to tap (she had suffered neck damage due to the double-digit German suplexes she sustained over the course of the match).

 World Wonder Ring Stardom (2015)

 On January 11, 2015, Lovelace made her Japanese debut for the World Wonder Ring Stardom promotion, teaming with Act Yasukawa in a tag team match, where they defeated Hudson Envy and Kris Wolf.
 On January 18, Lovelace, Yasukawa and Dragonita were forced to join the villainous Monster-gun stable, after being defeated by Envy, Wolf and the stable's leader Kyoko Kimura in a six-woman tag team match.
 Following the addition of the new members, Monster-gun was renamed Oedo Tai.
 On February 8, Lovelace, Dragonita and Envy unsuccessfully challenged Heisei-gun (Io Shirai, Mayu Iwatani and Takumi Iroha) for the Artist of Stardom Championship.

+Ring of Honor Wrestling (2015)

+On the December 2, 2015, episode of Women of Honor Wednesday, as Heidi Lovelace she made her Ring of Honor debut in the Women of Honor division against Veda Scott but was not successful.